rosas-robot/ROS_RaspberryPi/README.md

 Afetr burning this image in to SD card, we need to modify language and keyboard settings of Ubuntu MATE as those settings are advantageous for those who knows German language.
 Next we will talk about the process of changinf language and keyborad layout.

-For language change follow, system \rightarrow Preferences \rightarrow Personal \rightarrow Language Support
+For language change follow, system -> Preferences -> Personal -> Language Support